margaret613/What-and-Where-are-the-World-s-Oldest-Businesses_PostgreSQL/README.md

 - Which are the most common categories for the oldest businesses on each continent?

 ## 2. Highlighted components
-- KEYWORDS: SELECT(), LIMIT, GROUP BY, ORDER BY, WHERE, HAVING, INNER JOIN,
+- KEYWORDS: SELECT(), LIMIT, GROUP BY, ORDER BY, WHERE, HAVING, INNER JOIN
 - AGGREGATE FUNCTIONS: COUNT(), MAX(), MIN()

 ## 3. Dataset